Using Google Maps costs more than you think.

 For many of us, this use case is so routine that it’s almost unremarkable.
 But for anyone used to car trips with the family as a kid in the 1980s (and the inevitable and horrifying gas station restaurant food), Google Maps delivers something close to magic.

-In fact, the experience is so magical that we often don’t think beyond that simple interaction.
+The experience is so magical that we often don’t think beyond that simple interaction.

 Let’s do that, shall we?